Carmen: Synopsis, Character Map

 Zuniga

-Carmen!
-I’m back.
 José!
 Why are you here?
 Get out of here!

 Don José

 I’m not leaving!
-I’m gonna hurt you!
+I’m going to hurt you!

 Carmen